 As the famous artist Marc Chagall once said, “All colors are the friends of their neighbors and the lovers of their opposites,” and this is certainly obvious when looking at the color wheel itself.
 Choosing complimentary or analogous colors in a family that represents you and the image you want to portray is the first step toward branding your company.

-Want to Learn More About the Psychology of Color?
-Join My Webinar…
+Want to Learn More About the Publicity?
+Join My calendar…